Induced subgraph density. VII. The five-vertex path: Some proof ideas

 For example, consider the effects of excluding a tree.
 The main result in~\cite{MR4170220} was in fact deduced from the following stronger `one-sided' result: \begin{theorem} For every forest $H$, there exists $c>0$ such that if $G$ is an $H$-free, $c$-sparse graph with $|G|\ge 2$, then there exist disjoint $A,B\subseteq V(G)$ with $|A|,|B|\ge c|G|$ such that $A,B$ are anticomplete.
 If $H$ is not a forest, there is no such $c$. \end{theorem}

 It is straightforward, using \cref{thm:rodl} and \cref{pure1} (applied in the complement), to deduce the following, a version of \cref{pure1} without the sparsity hypothesis: \begin{theorem} If $H$ is a forest, then for all $d$ with $0<d\le 1/2$ there exists $c>0$ such that if $G$ is an $\overline{H}$-free graph with $|G|\ge 2$, then there exist disjoint $A,B\subseteq V(G)$ with $|A|,|B|\ge c|G|$ such that either $A,B$ are complete, or $A,B$ are weakly $d$-sparse to each other.
 If $H$ is not a forest, then for all $d$ with $0<d\le 1/2$, there is no such $c$. \end{theorem} Thus if we exclude the complement of a forest\footnote{Note that we have switched from excluding a forest to excluding the complement of a forest: for convenience, we will work in the complement for most of this paper and exclude $\overline P_5$.} then we get a blockade of length 2 and linear width that is either complete or very sparse (as opposed to Theorem \ref{pure1a}, where the stronger assumption enables us to obtain a pair that is complete or anticomplete).
-This gives us some structural information, but is not strong enough to prove the Erd\H os-Hajnal conjecture for forests (or their complements).

-What can we say about longer blockades?
-We move away from completeness or anticompleteness, and introduce a parameter $\eps>0$, and allowing a certain amount of ``noise'' (parameterized by $\eps$) in part of the definition.
-However, we insist on the following: \begin{itemize} \item the length and width of the blockade have a {\em polynomial} dependence on $\eps$ (or $1/\eps$); \item we can obtain such a blockade for {\em every} $\eps\in(0,1/2)$ (unlike the quasi-Erd\H os-Hajnal property, which only needs to hold for some $k$). \end{itemize}
+Similarly, for longer blockades, it is helpful to move away from completeness or anticompleteness, and introduce a parameter $\eps>0$ that allows a certain amount of ``noise'' (parameterized by $\eps$) in part of the definition.
+However, we insist on the following: \begin{itemize} \item the length and width of the blockade have a {\em polynomial} dependence on $\eps$ (or $1/\eps$); \item we can obtain such a blockade for {\em every} $\eps\in(0,1/2)$ (unlike the blockades we get from the quasi-Erd\H os-Hajnal property, which only need to exist for some $k$). \end{itemize}

 Let $H$ be a graph: we say that $H$ is {\em nice} (for lack of a better word) if there exist $a,b>0$ such that for every $\overline{H}$-free graph $G$ and every $\eps$ with $0<\eps\le 1/2$, there is an $(\eps^{-1},\floor{\eps^{a}\abs G})$-blockade $(B_1,\ldots,B_{\ell})$ in $G$, such that for all distinct $i,j\in[\ell]$, $(B_i,B_j)$ is either complete or weakly $\eps^b$-sparse in $G$.